 In 2009, EPASD's sphere of influence was reaffirmed as a "dissolution" (zero) SOI as adopted in 1985.
 Several governance structure options for EPASD were extensively analyzed at that time but no recommendation was made.
 The governance options identified in this MSR continue to be substantially similar to those identified and analyzed in 2009.
-The current MSR update builds upon that evaluation.
-Alternatives include the following:
+The current MSR update builds upon that evaluation and reaffirms the dissolution designation.
+Alternatives, as identified In both the 2009 and 2022 MSR include the following:

 - 1. Status quo (continued existence of EPASD with no boundary changes) - 2.
-Establishing EPASD as a subsidiary district of the City of East Palo Alto with sewer service becoming a public works function of the City and the City Council acting as the governing board - 3.
-Dissolution of the District and annexation of the service area to West Bay Sanitary District, or a variation which would reorganize both EPASD and WBSD to align boundaries of the districts with city boundaries
+Establishing EPASD as a subsidiary district of the City of East Palo Alto with sewer service becoming a public works function of the City and the City Council acting as the governing board. - 3.
+Dissolution of the District and annexation of the service area to West Bay Sanitary District, or a variation which would reorganize both EPASD and WBSD to align boundaries of the districts with city boundaries.